Paramedic Science - BSc

 Developing a Spirit of Enquiry: This module will help you to develop the skills required for a critical and enquiring approach to professional practice and further develop the skills developed in Finding your Academic Voice in Year One.
 You will explore concepts of ethics in the context of generating knowledge to inform paramedic practice and how to debate the strengths and limitations of differing types of evidence.
 We will help you to select and use information from published literature in order to make and argue a case.
 You will also learn how to identify the different approaches to knowledge generation and weigh up their value for professional practice.
 This module is very important for your understanding of evidence based paramedic practice.

-- Complete the 'Being a Person-centred Practitioner' module.
-This will help you in your career as you will be required to support junior and unqualified colleagues and to lead and develop practice.
+- complete the 'Being a Person-centred Practitioner' module.
+This will help you in your career as you will be required to support junior and unqualified colleagues and to lead and develop practice; and

 Managing Complexity in Paramedic Practice: This is the core paramedic module in Year Three and will prepare you to manage clinical challenges autonomously, safely and effectively in complex, unfamiliar or unpredictable circumstances within the scope of paramedic practice.
 You will learn how to justify effective problem solving, clinical judgement and decision making in paramedic practice in a wide range of contexts in relation to evidence.
 You will learn how to confidently interpret and prioritise the findings from assessment and to determine the appropriate diagnosis, treatment, referral or discharge of persons requiring care.
 You will learn how to critically evaluate strategies and responses to manage major incidents and complex situations including trauma and persons with deterioration.
 We will evaluate together the impact of leadership and team working in paramedic practice and you will learn how to facilitate and promote approaches for supported self- management with people in a holistic and person centred manner.